dreamingechoes/awesome-mental-health/README.md

 * [Stronger Than Fear: Mental Health In The Developer Community - ElixirDaze 2017](https://www.youtube.com/watch?v=7CoEDFOXJQo) - By Ed Finkler.
 * [The Never Ending Hack Mental Health In InfoSec Community - Circle City Con 5.0](https://www.youtube.com/watch?v=CWHfIdG0nOw) - By Danny Akacki.

+## Contributing

+Please see [CONTRIBUTING](.github/CONTRIBUTING.md) for more details.
+Here you have the alphabetical [list of contributors](CONTRIBUTORS.md) of this repository.

 ----------------------------

 This project was developed by [dreamingechoes](https://github.com/dreamingechoes).
 It adheres to its [code of conduct](./CODE_OF_CONDUCT.md) and [contributing guidelines](.github/CONTRIBUTING.md), and uses an equivalent [license](./LICENSE).

+Code of Conduct is adapted from the [Contributor Covenant](http://contributor-covenant.org/).